brillout/wildcard-api/docs/rpc.md

 };
 ~~~

-Achieving the same using schema queries:
+Achieving the same using a schema is a clunky experience:

 ~~~js
 // Browser